Wildland-Urban Interface · Structural Defense · Patent Pending

 Primary Strategy

 Beverly Hills Alternative Means & Methods approval — first jurisdiction.
-Leveraging established relationships with Beverly Hills City Council and Fire Department leadership.
-Pathway to broader LADBS/LAFD approval to follow.
+Leveraging established relationships with Beverly Hills City and Fire Department leadership.
+Broader municipal approval to follow.

 Long-Term Target

-UL listing and ICC model code adoption.
-NFPA, Western Fire Chiefs Association, and Cal Fire engagement ongoing.
+UL listing and model code adoption.
+Engagement with fire-service and code bodies ongoing.

 Licensing Classification

-C-16 fire protection contractor pathway — positioned as fire protection system, not irrigation.
-A deliberate regulatory differentiation from primary competitors.
+C-16 fire protection contractor pathway — positioned as a fire protection system, not irrigation.
+A deliberate regulatory differentiation.

 Installations & Pipeline